top of page

-These tales by Layman Kingsford are meant to introduce you to some of the characters in the Prime Living Starship saga, but they are also something of a LANGUAGE EXPERIMENT.
+These tales by Layman Kingsford are meant to introduce you to some of the characters in the Living Starship saga, but they are also something of a LANGUAGE EXPERIMENT.

-Following in Gene Roddenberry's footsteps, the Living Starship setting depicts a galaxy that is "post-scarcity", meaning that its inhabitants are all (ostensibly) provided with what they need to live full lives - food, shelter, education, entertainment.
+Following in Gene Roddenberry's footsteps, the Living Starship setting depicts a galaxy that is "post-scarcity", meaning that its inhabitants are all (ostensibly) provided with what they need in order to live full lives - food, shelter, education, entertainment.

 What these stories are also doing is depicting a society that is POST-GENDER.
 The use of language, most noticeably pronouns, is altered to reflect the cultural lack of gendering within the Situdel galaxy.